mun-lang/book/src/ch02-02-functions.md

 ## Functions

-Together with `struct`, functions are the core building blocks of hot loading in Mun.
-Throughout this documentation you've already seen a lot of examples of functions.
-You have also seen the `fn` keyword, which allows you to define a function.
+Together with `struct`, functions are the core building blocks of hot reloading in Mun.
+Throughout the documentation you've already seen a lot of examples of the `fn` keyword, which is used to define a function.

 Mun uses *snake case* as the conventional style for function and variable names.
 In snake case all letters are lowercase and words are separated by underscores.